kostr2010/Pudgor-final-proj/game-engine/README.md

 };
 ```

-When entity is created, id from `avaliable_ids_` is taken and given to user (when entity is removed, this id is pushed back to the vector).
-Also, manager stores signatures for every entity in array `abilities_signatures_`, where index in array corresponds to entity's id.
+When entity is created, id from `avaliable_ids_` is taken and given to user.
+When entity is removed, this id is pushed back to the vector.
+Also, manager stores signatures for every entity in array `abilities_signatures_`, where array index corresponds to entity's id.
 Now let's take a look at ComponentManager and how it manages all of the components each entity has.

 ```C
 // ====================